 Standard Club’s Divisional Head of Offshore & Renewables, John Croucher said: “It’s critical that any company looking to enter the fast-growing offshore renewables sector understands the differences in regimes around the world as well as the many exclusions from poolable P&I cover according to the contract, operation or ship type.”

 “There are unique risks in every territory.
 These range from metocean conditions, weather, water depth and seismic risks, technological risks like floating wind, or regulatory, legal, contractual and geopolitical risks.
 It is important to remember that the right to limit liability, especially in respect of wreck removal is not the same everywhere and nor are the application of the Bunkers, CLC, Wreck Removal or Maritime Labour Conventions.”

 The Standard Club’s updated Offshore Jurisdiction Guide covers 17 different jurisdictions and is now available on the club’s website.
 Standard Club also offers a contract review service which provides a thorough review of individual contracts and operations.

 Standard Club has seen a sharp rise in interest in the offshore renewables market from companies who have not previously been active in the sector.
-The potential for rapid evolution of offshore renewable energy capacity in the USA, Japan and Taiwan as well as continued European wind farm development requires a range of different vessels and contracts from the initial research and survey phase, through to installation/construction, operation, maintenance, repair and eventual decommissioning.
+The potential for rapid evolution of offshore renewable energy capacity in the USA, Japan and Taiwan as well as continued European wind farm development requires a range of different vessels and contracts from the initial research and survey phase, through to installation/construction which may benefit from equipment such as Boom & Bucket, operation, maintenance, repair and eventual decommissioning.